 Looking for awesome weekend getaways in Washington State?
 Check out this easy weekend trip from Seattle that hits Gig Harbor, Tacoma, and Sumner.
 Keep scrolling for the full PNW itinerary!

-This post about weekend getaways in Washington State’s South Sound contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This post about weekend getaways in Washington State’s South Sound was written by family travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 This trip was in partnership with Travel Tacoma.
 All opinions are my own.